 Standard Operation - Slide Handle Configuration: When the device is in the standard operational mode, the sliding grip of the handle controller commands the z-axis (vertical) direction and speed of the lift (diagram A).
 The handle grip has a center neutral position and can slide up and down to provide up and down speed commands to the control system.
 The further the handle grip is displaced from the neutral position the faster the servo movement to lift or lower the load.
 The operator controls the slide handle location by grasping the handle grip and moving it up and down as if it were an extension of the operator's arm.
-The lift moves slightly slower when a load is lifted, thereby giving the operator some feel for the weight of the load.
+The lift moves slightly slower when a load is lifted, thereby giving the operator some feel for the slide handle must be activated by the operator before the motor will activate (diagram A).
+If the operator removes their hand from the OPS' line-of-sight, the G-Force® and payload will be brought to a safe stop.